mst101097/InstaClone/README.md

 # InstaClone
-This project is clone of simliar instagram clone
+This project is clone of simliar instagram app.
+Disclam.. : this is using only for learning